wayneIBM/vpc-on-classic/hello-world-vpc.md

 ```
 {: pre}

 During the login process, you will be prompted to choose a region during login.
 VPC may not be available in all regions.
 Refer to [Creating VPCs in different regions](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-in-a-different-region) to see which regions are available today.
+The VPC resources will be created in the region chosen.
+For this example, the region chosen was `us-south`.
 {: important}

 ## Step 2: Set generation target.